phileville/ETXNewSite/docs/about.md

 ### Have questions?

-Feel free to contact the EdgeTX project steering committee either on discord or via email at: psc@edgetx.org
+Feel free to contact the EdgeTX project steering committee either on [Discord](https://discord.gg/wF9wUKnZ6H) or via email at: psc@edgetx.org